-Sandtoft recommends that all bedded hip ridges be mechanically fixed.
-This can be achieved by fitting security hip ridge tiles (ie hip ridges with holes) and securing into the hip timber using stainless steel drive screws and sealing washers.
+To comply with BS 5534 all hip ridge tiles must be mechanically fixed.
+This can be achieved using the Sandtoft bedded ridge fixing kit and securing into the hip timber using the stainless steel screws and sealing washers.
 The height of the hip timber can be built up if necessary, using tile battens, to allow at least 25mm penetration of the hip ridge fixing screws.